iffy-pi/winpushbullet/README.md

 I use WinPushBullet to quickly share files between my Windows PC and my Apple devices, achieving AirDrop like functionality.

-# Use Cases
-WinPushBullet is great for sharing text, link and files between your Windows computer and Apple devices.
-Here's a few examples of what you can do when it is fully configured.

-## Sending text from my computer to my phone

 # How To Install
 ## Installing WinPushBullet on your computer
 1. Obtain your PushBullet access token